Olmecs: Writing

 The Olmec may have been the first civilization in the Western Hemisphere to develop a writing system.
-Symbols found in 2002 and 2006 date from 650 BCE and 900 BCE respectively, preceding the oldest Zapotec writing found so far, which dates from about 500 BCE.
+Symbols found in 2002 and 2006 date from 650 BC and 900 BC respectively, preceding the oldest Zapotec writing found so far, which dates from about 500 BCE.

 The 2002 find at the San Andrés site shows a bird, speech scrolls, and glyphs that are similar to the later Maya script.
-Known as the Cascajal Block, and dated between 1100 BCE and 900 BCE, the 2006 find from a site near San Lorenzo shows a set of 62 symbols, 28 of which are unique, carved on a serpentine block.
+Known as the Cascajal Block, and dated between 1100 and 900 BC, the 2006 find from a site near San Lorenzo shows a set of 62 symbols, 28 of which are unique, carved on a serpentine block.
 A large number of prominent archaeologists have hailed this find as the "earliest pre-Columbian writing".
 Others are skeptical because of the stone's singularity, the fact that it had been removed from any archaeological context, and because it bears no apparent resemblance to any other Mesoamerican writing system.

 There are also well-documented later hieroglyphs known as the Isthmian script, and while there are some who believe that the Isthmian may represent a transitional script between an earlier Olmec writing system and the Maya script, the matter remains unsettled.

 Mesoamerican Long Count calendar and invention of the zero concept

 The Long Count calendar used by many subsequent Mesoamerican civilizations, as well as the concept of zero, may have been devised by the Olmecs.
 Because the six artifacts with the earliest Long Count calendar dates were all discovered outside the immediate Maya homeland, it is likely that this calendar predated the Maya and was possibly the invention of the Olmecs.
 Indeed, three of these six artifacts were found within the Olmec heartland.
-But an argument against an Olmec origin is the fact that the Olmec civilization had ended by the 4th century BCE, several centuries before the earliest known Long Count date artifact.
+But an argument against an Olmec origin is the fact that the Olmec civilization had ended by the 4th century BC, several centuries before the earliest known Long Count date artifact.

 The Long Count calendar required the use of zero as a place-holder within its vigesimal (base-20) positional numeral system.
-A shell glyph – – was used as a zero symbol for these Long Count dates, the second oldest of which, on Stela C at Tres Zapotes, has a date of 32 BCE.
+A shell glyph – – was used as a zero symbol for these Long Count dates, the second oldest of which, on Stela C at Tres Zapotes, has a date of 32 BC.
 This is one of the earliest uses of the zero concept in history.

 Mesoamerican ballgame

 The Olmec are strong candidates for originating the Mesoamerican ballgame so prevalent among later cultures of the region and used for recreational and religious purposes.
-A dozen rubber balls dating to 1600 BCE or earlier have been found in El Manatí, a bog 10 km east of San Lorenzo Tenochtitlan.
+A dozen rubber balls dating to 1600 BC or earlier have been found in El Manatí, a bog 10 km east of San Lorenzo Tenochtitlan.
 These balls predate the earliest ballcourt yet discovered at Paso de la Amada, c.
-1400 BCE, although there is no certainty that they were used in the ballgame.
+1400 BC, although there is no certainty that they were used in the ballgame.